Towa no Quon

 Towa no Quon (トワノクオン, Towa no Kuon), is a 2011 Japanese animated supernatural film series consisting of six films and directed by Umanosuke Iida.
 The first film in the series was released in theaters on June 18, 2011 and the last on November 26, 2011.
 The film series has been licensed by Sentai Filmworks in North America.

 Plot

-In a futuristic Tokyo, unique human beings who have awakened distinct powers are being hunted by a secret organization named Custos.
-Known as "Attractors", these exceptional humans are joining forces to defend themselves.
-They are led by a boy named Quon, an idealist who is determined to save all the Attractors he can.
+In a futuristic Japan, unique human beings who have awakened distinct powers are being hunted by a secret organization named Seiran.
+Known as "Dimensioners", these exceptional humans are joining forces to defend themselves.
+They are led by a boy named Agni, an idealist who is determined to save all the Dimensioners he can.